AlanChen4/beatcode/README.txt

 Rachel Qian: Implemented the category suggestions feature which lists the categories the user has least recently worked on

-Alice Wu: Read documentation on Django models and translated relational schemas into Python (models.py) with Madeleine and Rachel
+Alice Wu: Created doughnut chart that displays problems completed by category on homepage

 Sean Li: Designed and worked on the Leetcode scraper with Alan; communicated with project TA for technical support